Abhiram98/Agent4Refactoring/README.md

 # Installation & Setup

 ### Install package

+Tested python version: 3.10.
+(It will probably work with other versions?!)

 ```shell
 pip install -e . # this install the repository in edit mode (good for development)
 ```